 Is Flood Insurance Required?

 If you are purchasing a home in a flood-prone area, your insurer may require you to purchase flood insurance.
 Furthermore, if your property was financed by a government-backed program and your property is in a flood-prone area, you will be required to get flood insurance by law.

 Protect Your Property From Floods With Luxury Property Care

 Flood insurance isn’t the only way to protect your property.
 Through proactive property management, you can safeguard your property from Florida’s floods.
+If a rental property is affected by the flood, there is landlord responsibility for flood damage.
 A property management company such as Luxury Property Care can implement the proper measures to lower the risk of flood.
 That way, you won’t only be able to protect your property, but you’ll also be able to lower your premiums.

 For more information on our South Florida property management services, contact us at (561) 944 – 2992 or complete our contact form.